kirstin/kirstinheidler.co.uk/_posts/2026-02-26-impact-needs-differentiation.md

 Classical NVC draws a careful distinction: I am responsible for my intention, my choices, and how I respond.
 Your feelings may be stimulated by what I do, but they arise from your needs, history, and meaning-making.
 Nonetheless, sharing how we are affected can deepen intimacy and support learning.

-Miki Kashtan describes impact sharing as telling someone how what they did or said affected us, including all the layers of meaning, interpretation, and response that were activated in us, taking full responsibility for them.
+Miki Kashtan describes impact sharing as telling someone how what they did or said affected us, including all the layers of meaning, interpretation, and response that were activated in us, taking full responsibility for them[[1](#resources)].

 <div class="pull-quote">
 Impact sharing does not always look the same.
 Sometimes it is courageous, vulnerable intimacy.
 Sometimes it becomes a refined way of holding onto the idea that you are responsible for how I feel.